Lucille Bliss

 Lucille Theresa Bliss (March 31, 1916 – November 8, 2012) was an American actress, known in the Bay Area and in Hollywood as the "Girl With a Thousand Voices".

 A New York City native, Bliss lent her voice to numerous television characters, including the title character of the first made-for-television cartoon, Crusader Rabbit, Smurfette on the popular 1980s cartoon The Smurfs and Ms. Bitters on the Nickelodeon animated series Invader Zim.
 In addition to her television roles, she was known for her work as a voice actress in feature films.

 Life and career

 Family

-Bliss was born to James Francis Bliss, a dentist from Massachusetts, and Frieda Siemens.
+Bliss was born to James Francis Bliss, a dentist from Massachusetts, and Frieda Siemens (1886-1969).
 Her mother, a German emigrant, was a classically trained pianist and wanted her daughter to train as an opera singer.
 Her parents later divorced.
-Her father's death in 1935 prompted Frieda and Lucille to move to California, where her mother became head of the music department at the San Francisco College for Women.
+Her father's death in 1935 (or 1928) Frieda and Lucille moved to San Francisco, California to be near relatives, where her mother became head of the music department at the San Francisco College for Women.

 Radio

-Bliss was active in old-time radio, having roles in Pat Novak, for Hire, Candy Matson, and The Charlie McCarthy Show.
+Bliss was active in old-time radio, having roles in Pat Novak, for Hire (1946 to 1947), Candy Matson (June 29, 1949, to May 20, 1951), and The Charlie McCarthy Show.